MicrosoftDocs/windows-dev-docs/hub/apps/api-reference/cs-bootstrapper-apis/cs-bootstrapper-apis-constants.md

 # Constants for use with the Bootstrapper C# APIs

-The following constants (for use with the Bootstrapper C# APIs) are declared in `WindowsAppSDK-VersionInfo.cs`.
+The following constants are for use with the Bootstrapper C# APIs.

 ## Definition